Island Scrub-Jay

 Sauces Bald Eagles - Channel Islands

-An Island Scrub-Jay lands on the edge of a large stick nest.
-It hops along the perimeter, peering into the nesting material and briefly picking at the surface before flying away to the right.
+An Island Scrub-Jay flies into the frame and lands on the edge of the large eagle nest.
+It hops along the dry sticks, scanning the empty nest bowl and the surrounding area before moving out of view.

 public Geographic range